TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-howtoimproveanddebugperformance-datawarehouses.md

   * The SQL Data Warehouse query optimizer is a cost-based optimizer.
 It compares the cost of various query plans, and then chooses the plan with the lowest cost, which is in most cases the plan that executes the fastest.
 The cost-based optimized relies on table statistics to ensure the most optimized query plan is selected.

-2. Ensure you consistently have [high quality row groups](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-best-practices#optimize-clustered-columnstore-tables) and [rebuild your indexes to improve rowgroupquality](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-index#rebuilding-indexes-to-improve-segment-quality).
+2. Ensure you consistently have [high quality row groups](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-best-practices#optimize-clustered-columnstore-tables) and [rebuild your indexes to improve rowgroup quality](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-index#rebuilding-indexes-to-improve-segment-quality).
 Use the appropriate resource class, service level, and an appropriate number of partitions as you load data into your data warehouse to prevent [poor columnstore index quality](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-index#causes-of-poor-columnstore-index-quality).

   * A row group is a chunk of rows that are compressed together in columnstore.
 To get full speed from your data warehouse, it is important to maximize columnstore row group quality.
 For best compression and index efficiency, the columnstore index needs to compress the maximum of 1,048,576 rows into each rowgroup.

 3. Reduce query data movement operations by [investigating your query plan](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-manage-monitor#monitor-query-execution).
 You can have a suboptimal plan with:

   * A poor selection of a table distribution key causing [data skew](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-distribute#how-to-tell-if-your-distribution-column-is-a-good-choice).
-  * Broadcast move operations which can be avoided by [replicating various tables](https://docs.microsoft.com/azure/sql-data-warehouse/design-guidance-for-replicated-tables#convert-existing-round-robin-tables-to-replicated-tables).
+  * Broadcast move operations which can be avoided by [replicating certain tables](https://docs.microsoft.com/azure/sql-data-warehouse/design-guidance-for-replicated-tables#convert-existing-round-robin-tables-to-replicated-tables).

 4. Monitor to [ensure your query is not queued](https://docs.microsoft.com/azure/sql-data-warehouse/analyze-your-workload#queued-query-detection-and-other-dmvs) and your data warehouse has enough concurrency slots.